anushi13prsnl/Linux-Adminstration-Sem-4/Lab-1,2.md

 ### 1. Creating Files and Directories
 ![Creating Files and Directories](screenshots/create_files_dirs.png)

+---

 ### 2. Verifying Created Files and Directories
 ![Listing Files](screenshots/list_files.png)

 ---

 ## Conclusion
-This lab demonstrated how to create multiple files using `touch` with brace expansion and directories using `mkdir`.
+This lab demonstrated how to:
+- Create multiple files using `touch` with brace expansion.
+- Create multiple directories using `mkdir`.
+- Verify the created files and directories using `ls`.

 These commands are essential for efficient file and directory management in Linux.